cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/gateway-list.md

 **🗺️ This walkthrough covers how to:**

 * Upload a CSV of hostnames into a list
-* Manage the list in the Teams dashboard
+* Manage the list in the Zero Trust dashboard
 * Use the list in a Gateway policy

 **⏲️ Time to complete:**